bryanmcnett/bhh/README.md

 How to Search with a BHH
 ------------------------

-To search the above BHH, we need a triangle structure with the three values [maxX, maxY, -(minX+minY)].
-This must be the [dual](https://en.wikipedia.org/wiki/Dual_polyhedron)** of the triangles we sorted.
+To search the above BHH, we need a triangle structure with the three values {maxX, maxY, -(minX+minY)}.
+This must be the [dual](https://en.wikipedia.org/wiki/Dual_polyhedron)* of the triangles we sorted.

 ![triangles](/triangle.png)